styleguidist/react-styleguidist/docs/Configuration.md

           ]
         }
       ]
-      sectionDepth: 0, // There is not sub-routes, "Examples" will be show all his children on page.
+      // There is no subroutes, "Examples" will show all its children on a page
+      sectionDepth: 0,
     }
   ]
 }